-In honor of poet Robert W. Service’s birthday this month, I am offering Aunt Phil’s Trunk Proudly Presents The Spell of the Yukon and Other Verses as an eBook for the very first time – and it’s only $1.99!
+In honor of poet Robert W. Service’s birthday this month, I am offering a Robert Service eBook, Aunt Phil’s Trunk Proudly Presents The Spell of the Yukon and Other Verses as an eBook for the very first time – and it’s only $1.99!

 I’m also starting a new Facebook group titled This Week in Alaska History.
 Every week I will post about something that happened during Alaska’s past that week, and we can have spirited conversations and debates.
 I’m so excited about this new group and hope you will join in the fun!
 Next week’s topic with be Robert Service and his poetry.